bobrossdffddf/24Log/replit.md

 ## Recent Changes
 - 2025-09-19: Project imported from GitHub and configured for Replit environment
 - 2025-09-19: Dependencies installed using uv package manager
+- 2025-09-19: Workflow configured to run Discord bot automatically
+- 2025-09-19: Project fully set up and ready for use (pending Discord bot token configuration)